Ghalastic/Install-Ros1-Ros2/README.md

-# Installation of ROS Noetic & ROS Foxy On Ubuntu Mate 20.04
+# Installation of ROS Noetic & ROS Foxy On Ubuntu MATE 20.04
 ####
 ## Task Description:-
-Install Both ROS Noetic & ROS Foxy on Ubuntu Mate 20.04 and explain all the steps taken to achieve that.
+Install Both ROS Noetic & ROS Foxy on Ubuntu MATE 20.04 and explain all the steps taken to achieve that.
 ####
 ## Before Installing ROS Noetic & ROS Foxy, You Must:
 ####
 1. Download VirtualBox from this [link](https://www.virtualbox.org/wiki/Downloads)
-2. Download Ubuntu Mate 20.04 desktop image from this [link](https://cdimage.ubuntu.com/ubuntu-mate/releases/20.04/release/)
+2. Download Ubuntu MATE 20.04 desktop image from this [link](https://cdimage.ubuntu.com/ubuntu-mate/releases/20.04/release/)
-3. Create a Virtual Machine For Ubuntu Mate 20.04 inside VirtualBox
+3. Create a Virtual Machine For Ubuntu MATE 20.04 inside VirtualBox
-4. Install Ubuntu Mate 20.04 inside the Virtual Machine
+4. Install and launch Ubuntu MATE 20.04 inside the Virtual Machine
 ####
 ## 1. Download VirtualBox:-
 ####
 ![‏‏لقطة الشاشة (1994)](https://github.com/user-attachments/assets/d40b250a-5279-4a67-8a58-a1bef304439d)
 ####
-## 2. Download Ubuntu Mate 20.04:-
+## 2. Download Ubuntu MATE 20.04:-
 ####
 ![‏‏لقطة الشاشة (2012)](https://github.com/user-attachments/assets/cebbed7c-207d-4f3d-bbbd-4688fde56c1f)
 ####
-## 3. Create a Virtual Machine For Ubuntu Mate inside VirtualBox:-
+## 3. Create a Virtual Machine For Ubuntu MATE inside VirtualBox:-
 ####
 1- Click on New and create a new virtual machine
 ####